sodahiya/Lorenz-System-Visualization/README.md

 # Lorenz System Visualization

-This project uses p5.js to visualize the Lorenz system, a set of differential equations that exhibit chaotic behavior.
+This project uses p5.js WEBGL to visualize the Lorenz system, a set of differential equations that exhibit chaotic behavior.
 The program generates a 3D trajectory of the system's evolution over time, allowing users to interact with the visualization.
 Based on Daniel Shiffman Video.

 ## Features